 All potential patients are required to meet certain eligibility requirements outlined within the specific study’s protocol under inclusion and exclusion

-•informed consent execution
+Informed consent execution

 Diagnostic lab work

-•phone screening with a CCR patient recruiter
+Phone screening with a CCR patient recruiter

-•review of medical history, medications and surgeries
+Review of medical history, medications and surgeries